Using a technical recruiter can work wonders for your hiring process….except when it doesn’t.

 Looking at a recruiter’s recent history can be a huge help here.
 If a technical recruiter just completed the successful placement of an SQL Database Admin or an Electrical Engineer with a PE license.
 They likely have lots of fresh resumes and contacts in this area.
 Due to the speed of change within engineering and IT, if the technical recruiter hasn’t screened a .NET Software Developer resume recently or completed any interviews, they may not quickly connect the job requirements with the qualifications of the candidate.

 #3 – Has the recruiter worked in engineering or IT in the past?

 Remember: Warm bodies tend to source the resumes of warm bodies.

-Technical recruiters that have worked in and around the job functions that you’re seeking candidates for are more likely to understand your requirements and be able to carefully screen potential candidates.
-A technical recruiter with experience in the area is far more likely to have robust professional networks and be members of industry-specific job boards.
+Technical recruiters that have worked in and around the job functions that you’re seeking candidates for are more likely to understand your requirements.
+They will be able to carefully screen potential candidates.
+A technical recruiter with experience in the area is far more likely to have robust professional networks and be a member of industry-specific job boards.